tinamayswinkels/sukhavati/_posts/2025-04-17-panchakarma-and-liver-health-detox-at-a-deep-cellular-level.md

 It’s also an ideal preventative reset for maintaining long-term vitality and liver function.

 While benefits can be felt within days, a full Panchakarma process typically unfolds over 7–14 days to allow for deep detoxification and true rejuvenation.
 You can also stay up to 28 days for deeper rejuvenation and long-lasting healing.
-Learn more about \[what to expect from a Liver Detox Retreat at Sukhavati\].
+Learn more about [what to expect from a Liver Detox Retreat at Sukhavati](/what-to-expect-from-a-liver-detox-retreat-at-sukhavati).

 ---